kopeclu/whatsTheWeather/README.md

 # MyWeatherApp
 A simple weather app created as a personal project to showcase author's skill in web development and data visualization.
-This app was created by **npx create-react-app** script.
+You can find here data about current weather and forecast for next 4 days.
+Most places on the earth can be found, also user's device's position can be located (not working 100% on mobile devices).

 <br>